 Where can I get the National Park Pass?

-You can purchase the National Park Pass at the helicopter base in the beginning of the tour.
+You can purchase the National Park Pass at the airplane base in the beginning of the tour.

 How many passengers ride in the plane together?